 M. Show that your community participates in the Natural Resources Foundation’s Great Wisconsin Birdathonto raise money for your community and for statewide conservation.

 BRPA particpates in the Great Wisconsin Birdathon and uses our half of the raised funds for leading bird hikes and local habitat restoration efforts in the city and the surrounding hills.
 Our team is called the Baraboo Rangers and we raised over $2,700.00 in 2018.

 Energy & Sustainability

 H. Describe your community’s efforts to educate residents about climate change.

 BRPA offers our Cabin Fever Lecture Series that is free and open to the public, climate change was the 2018 theme. https://www.baraboorange.org/cabin-fever-lecture-series

 Baraboo also has a climate change group that offers programs on the subject. see our uploaded document for the flyer.
 In 2019 this group is working on establishing a Sustainability Ad Hoc Committee to assist the City of Baraboo with implementing their stated ecomunicipality goals.

 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-The Baraboo Range Preservation Association plans to incorporate Bird City into our many public outreach activities.
+The Baraboo Range Preservation Association continues to incorporate Bird City concepts into our many public outreach activities.
 We feel that starting in the schools is the best way to introduce kids to the topic of environmental conservation.
 Baraboo, like so many communities these days, used to have a strong tradition of outdoor recreation and understanding.
 Our aims are to revitalize that spirit of connectivity to the natural world that was evident at Baraboo’s initial Bird City award ceremony.